City-of-Helsinki/decidim-helsinki/README.md

 Before this system has been evaluated in distributing funds for youth projects in Helsinki ([read more](https://digi.hel.fi/digipalveluopas/tarinat/miten-budjetti-jaetaan-osallistava-budjetointi/)).

-This system is also internally being used at Helsinki to apply participatory decision making within the organization as well.
+This system has also internally been used at Helsinki to apply participatory decision making within the organization as well.